-This morning I drove to the Vermont Railway Building to board the train.
-I got down there at 7:50 AM and started working on the Shelburne Museum story.
-I helped Bart move things from the 1313 car to the belly of the dome car.
+This morning I drove to the Vermont Railway Building to board the train, arriving at 7:50 AM and started working on the Shelburne Museum story then helped Bart move items from the 1313 car to the lower level of the dome car.

-Sarah Jennings who I will miss working with in the future as this is Bart Jennings' final NRHS Convention when it comes to planning and train mangement.
-Bart will start doing his rare mileage trips again hat will make a lot of people, including me, happy.
-Thank you Bart and Sarah Jennings for four excellent NRHS conventions in Iowa, Alaska, Arkansas and this one in Vermont.
+Sarah Jennings, whom I will miss working with in the future as this is Bart Jennings' final NRHS Convention when it comes to planning and train management.
+Bart would resume running his rare mileage trips again which will make a lot of people happy, including me.
+Thank you, Bart and Sarah, for four excellent NRHS conventions in Iowa, Alaska, Arkansas and this one in Vermont.

 Our train to Hoosic Junction today.
-The train then went down to the train boarding location for the final time in Rutland.
-After a final NRHS Trip Safety Meeting, I took my position for the final time in the Rutland Combine 280.
-We boarded its passengers and waited for the trip to leave.The Trip
+It then went down to the boarding location in Rutland for the final time.
+After a last NRHS trip safety meeting, I took my position in Rutland combine 280 then boarded its passengers and waited for the trip to leave.The Trip

-The train left at 10:00 AM for the last time for me from the Amtrak Rutland station and headed south.
+The train departed at 10:00 AM for my last time from the Amtrak Rutland station and headed south.

-We went by the Rutland Vermont Railroad Engine House.
+We passed the Rutland Vermont Railroad engine house.

-We headed out of Rutland into the green lands of Vermont.
+We headed out of the city into the green lands of Vermont.

 Mill River Lumber.

-Homer Stone Brook Bridge.
-We stopped at the Stafford Pit for a photo runby at MP 40.2.
+Homer Stone Brook bridge.
+We stopped at Stafford Pit for a photo runby at MP 40.2.

-Photo Runby 2 at the Stafford Pit.
+Photo runby 2.
 We all reboarded the train and headed to North Bennington.

-My passengers on my last trip of the convention had a little more fun when I took their picture today.
+My passengers on my last trip of the convention had a little more fun when I took their picture.

 View of the mountains to the northwest.